 Welcome

-I am Liam O’Connor, a Lecturer in Programming Languages for Trustworthy Systems for LFCS at the University of Edinburgh School of Informatics.
+I am Liam O’Connor, a Senior Lecturer1 at the Australian National University School of Computing.
 I specialise in programming languages and type systems, verification, formal methods, and concurrency.
+I am also an Honorary Fellow in Programming Languages for Trustworthy Systems at the Laboratory for Foundations of Computer Science at the University of Edinburgh School of Informatics.

 I am the designer of the Holbert educational proof assistant.